Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operations.md

  - Are thresholds defined for CPU, Memory, and disks?
  - Is automation configured to alert responsible parties when thresholds are exceeded?
  - Are notifications in place to alert the appropriate teams during an outage?
- - Are there tools for alerting and remediating stale patches, OS versions, and software configurations?
- - Are Log retention durations clearly defined?

 ### Recommendation